 In fact when children have a deficiency it can lead to rickets.
 In adults, a deficiency in this vitamin, they can develop osteomalacia.
 This is a softening of the bones that often leads to misshapen bone, or bowed legs.

 Vitamin D has three main forms and all three are important:

 Why?
 When you are in the process of converting stage 2 Vitamin D into the stage 3 form needed for bone building, it is your parathyroid hormone (PTH) that stimulates your kidneys to do the conversion.
 If you have too much Vitamin D in your body, it can cause your body to release of too much parathyroid hormone (PTH).

 AND because PTH stimulates osteoclasts - the cells that dissolve bone, releasing too much PTH will lead to bone loss, not bone building.
 You do not want too much PTH in your system - especially if you have Osteoporosis or Osteopenia.
-It can sabotage your whole plan for Osteopenia treatments.
+It can sabotage your whole plan for Osteoporosis or Osteopenia treatments.
 Sounds complicated?
 Well in some sense it is.
 There needs to be a real balancing act.
-You need enough Vitamin D Osteopenia Osteoprosis ...but not too much or you will make things worse.
+You need enough Vitamin D Osteopenia Osteoporosis ...but not too much or it can make things worse.

 If your test shows below normal Vitamin D3, then you will want to consider a supplement and your health care provider ought to be able to suggest how much you need to take each day to bring your levels back to normal.
 Please, it is worth getting medical advice on this Vitamin D Osteopenia, Osteoporosis issue.

 You do not want your levels to be too low because that is not good for bone building.
 BUT you also do not want to take so much that your Vitamin D levels are too high. since very high levels can lead to a serious heart condition called atrial fibrillation.
 A blood test is not complicated and it can set you in the right Vitamin D Osteopenia, Osteoporosis direction.